ibm-cloud-docs/apps/best-practice.md

 Don't use obscure protocols that require extra configuration for resiliency.

-Apps based on standard protocols are more resilient with the configuration items delegated to the platform.
+Apps based on standard protocols are more resilient with the configuration items that are delegated to the platform.
 The standard protocols include HTTP, SSL, standard database, queuing, and web service connections.

 ## Use compatibility libraries instead of OS-specific features